 Every year, it was a new home in a new state.
 And every year, it was the same unstable summer, with our travel and activities dictated by someone else’s moodiness or alcoholism.
 New places did not fill me with hope.
 They were foreign landscapes with no known retreats or safe hideaways from the too-familiar emotional climate.

 Our adopted children don’t know the why or the how.
-They see through the lens of their past and it is like this old camera.
-The view is scratched and distorted and they may blame us, the adoptive parents.
+They see through the lens of their past, and it is like an old camera.
+The view is scratched and distorted, and they may blame us, the adoptive parents, for it.
 Can you imagine if I went on a road trip with my friends and blamed them for my fear of riding in the back seat?

-Children have a difficult time separating their past from their now, therefore:
+But children have a difficult time separating their past from their now.

 No one told me that my past and my adopted children’s pasts would engage in a tug of war to the death.

-For we are not wrestling with flesh and blood [contending only with physical opponents], but against the despotisms, against the powers, against [the master spirits who are] the world rulers of this present darkness, against the spirit forces of wickedness in the heavenly (supernatural) sphere.- Ephesians 6:12
+For we are not wrestling with flesh and blood [contending only with physical opponents], but against the despotisms, against the powers, against [the master spirits who are] the world rulers of this present darkness, against the spirit forces of wickedness in the heavenly (supernatural) sphere.

-I have always loved this verse, it sounds so mystical, mysterious.
+I have always loved this verse.
+It sounds so mystical, mysterious.
 We aren’t supposed to engage in a fight with physical opponents, so how do we fight these master spirits who are the rulers of this present darkness?
-Ephesians 6:11 commands us to put on our armor that you may be able to stand up against the strategies and deceits of the devil.
+Ephesians 6:11 commands us to put on our armor so that we will be able to stand up against the strategies and deceits of the devil.
 This is war!

-Adoption is war.
-We are not fighting with a physical sword, our sword is the Word.
+Adoption is war — a spiritual battle.
+We are not fighting with a physical sword, though.
+Our sword is the Word.
 Our belt is truth.
 Our feet must be shod with the preparation of the Gospel of peace.
 We raise our shield to protect us from the fiery darts of the wicked one.
 We put on our helmet of salvation (deliverance) and breastplate of righteousness.

 What does this look like in reality?
-Sometimes it means, we just stand.
-We don’t react when our child melts down and blames us for his hurt, his feeling rejected.
-We speak the truth in love, “Man, that stinks, how does that make you feel?”
+Sometimes it means we just stand.
+We don’t react when our child melts down and blames us for his hurt, for his feeling rejected.
+We speak the truth in love: “Man, that stinks!
+How does that make you feel?”
 And we redirect, “What do you think we could do about that?”

 When we disengage our right to react, we become powerful.